dracoranger/rna-sim/README.md

 Takes in an ASCII string, disassembles it into binary, and reassembles that binary into a "protein"

 TODO:
-Add colored numbers to help show how the assembled chain changes over time.
+Add colored binary to help show how the assembled chain changes over time.